PhD Candidate, Rice University

 Contributing Editor, Platypus: The CASTAC Blog

-Tim Quinn is a PhD Student in the Anthropology Department at Rice University.
-His research focuses on the social lives of HIV prevention drugs in and around Bangkok, Thailand.
-He is interested in the anthropology of pharmaceuticals, STS, and queer theory.
+Tim Quinn is a PhD Candidate in the Anthropology Department at Rice University.
+His research focuses on the social lives of HIV prevention drugs in Bangkok, Thailand.
+He is interested in the anthropology of pharmaceuticals, drugs, and other substances, STS, and queer theory.